Winter Gardens, Blackpool: History

 The Winter Gardens Company bought the site in 1875 for £28,000.
 The Winter Gardens was built on the 6 acres Bank Hey Estate and officially opened on 11 July 1878.
 The original intention was "to place on the land a concert room, promenades, conservatories and other accessories calculated to convert the estate into a pleasant lounge, especially desirous during inclement days."

 The Vestibule, Floral Hall, Ambulatory and Pavilion Theatre were all built in the 1870s and the Opera House Theatre originally opened in 1889.
 The Empress Ballroom was built in 1896, together with the Indian Lounge (now the Arena).
 The long-gone Blackpool Ferris wheel, erected in 1896, was also located at the complex.

 In 1910, the Opera House Theatre was rebuilt.
 Ownership of the complex changed in 1928 when the Winter Gardens Company was taken over by the Tower Company.

 In 1930, the Olympia was built and the following year saw the addition of the Galleon Bar, Spanish Hall and Baronial Hall.
 The Opera House Theatre was rebuilt in 1939.

 EMI took over the complex in 1967, and ownership changed hands again in 1983 when it was bought by First Leisure.
 In 1998, Leisure Parcs acquired the Winter Gardens from First Leisure's Resorts Division as part of an estimated £74 million deal which also included Blackpool Tower.
 On 3 December 2009, it was revealed that Leisure Parcs had accepted an offer of £40 million from Blackpool Council to buy the Winter Gardens as well as the Tower, and other sites in the resort.
 The deal, financed through a combination of government regeneration cash, European funding and a loan, was finalised in March 2010.

+In June 2014, Blackpool Council created Blackpool Entertainment Company Ltd (BECL) to operate the Winter Gardens.
+Further operation changes occurred in February 2026, when BECL was dissolved and the Winter Gardens were transferred to Blackpool Council's main tourism company Blackpool Tourism Limited.

 Political party conferences have increasingly taken place in major cities with modern, purpose-built conference centres such as ICC Birmingham, ACC Liverpool and Manchester Central Convention Complex, with the most recent major conference in Blackpool being the Conservative conference in 2007.

 Since 1996, the venue has hosted the yearly Rebellion Punk Festival.